jmcanterafonseca-iota/stardust-examples/digital-assets/04-native-tokens-transaction.md

 };
 ```

-At the end of this step you have defined Output 2.
+At the end of this step you have defined Output #2.

 ## Calculate storage costs

 In this step you need to calculate the storage costs of the new native tokens Output.
 The purpose of this calculation is to know the minimal amount of `SMR` we need to spend to cover the new Outputs we are going to generate.
 First of all the storage cost is the one coming from the `nativeTokensOutput` defined previously.
 However, in order to be on the safe side we would need an Output that holds an amount of `SMR` that can also cover the remaining amount once the storage costs of `nativeTokensOutput` are covered.
-In order to do so you can pre-define the Output that will hold the remainder amount so that it can be calculated its extra cost.
+In order to do so you can pre-define the Output that will hold the remainder amount, so that it can be calculated its extra cost.
 As a result you can calculate the minimum amount of `SMR` needed (`minimumNeeded`) for the target Output.

 ```typescript
 const nativeTokensOutputStorageDeposit = TransactionHelper.